IBM Cloud Docs

 1. On the Custom images tab, find the name of the custom image that you imported, click Actions More Actions icon, and select New virtual server.

-2. In IBM Cloud console, go to Navigation menu icon menu icon > VPC Infrastructure VPC icon > Compute > Virtual server instances.
+2. In IBM Cloud console, go to Navigation menu icon menu icon > Infrastructure VPC icon > Compute > Virtual server instances.

 3. On the Virtual server instances page, click Actions More Actions icon.
 Stop and then start the virtual server before you access it.